octoml/imagen-python-examples/README.md

-# OctoAI Imagen & SDXL Evaluation | Typeface
+# OctoAI Imagen & SDXL Examples

-This repo contains the minimum set of instructions for Typeface to get started using OctoAI's Image Generation and SDXL capabilities.
+This repo contains a minimum set of instructions to get started using OctoAI's Image Generation and SDXL capabilities.
 As we continue to roll out new features and functionality, we will update this documentation to support your onboarding on to the OctoAI platform.

 We strongly recommend you read our [docs](https://docs.octoai.cloud/docs), which include robust examples and tutorials.